fergusjames/homework-charity-donation-payment/README.md

 <a name="installing"></a>
 ## Installing

+**Caveat:** These instructions were written using macOS as the target local machine where the example integration would be installed and run.
+They should work on most other environments that support Node.js, with the possible exception of some terminal commands that will have to be adapted.

 1. You will need to setup a Stripe account to execute the code in this example integration.
 [Start with Stripe here](https://stripe.com/en-fr/get-started).
 2. The code here is built and managed in the [Node.js](https://nodejs.org) framework along with the [npm](https://www.npmjs.com) package manager.
 If you do not already have these installed then do so by following [the instructions to install Node.js](https://nodejs.org/en/download/) for your local machine environment.
 Installing Node.js should also install the npm package manager.
 3. Use [GitHub](https://help.github.com) (where this code repository is located) and the related tools like [GitHub Desktop](https://help.github.com/desktop) to clone and download this repository to the local machine where you will be executing the example integration.